Gifted Girls Only - Off the Deep End

 Allison raised up on her toes.
 “Just us then.”

-Yazmin rocked her head from side-to-side, and I thought she was going to back out on us, but her shoulders hunched and released.
+Yazmin rocked her head from side-to-side, and I thought she would back out on us, but her shoulders hunched and released.
 “Her loss,” she said and set out with us to my apartment.

-“These deviled eggs are yummy,” Yazmin said around a mouthful of creamy yellow goodness, “I want the recipe.”
+“Your deviled eggs are incredible,” Yazmin said around a mouthful of creamy yellow goodness, “I want the recipe.”

+Allison moved next to Yazmin and explained about Melanie and Sean and why she’d lived with them since high school.
 “My mom didn’t have much interest in me.
 I was lucky to run into the Mayweathers when I did.”
-The real story was much more intriguing, but we were there to learn about Yazmin and Hailey, so she kept it short.
+The actual story was more intriguing, but we were there to learn about Yazmin and Hailey, so she kept it short.

 Yazmin dipped a carrot.
 “I can’t imagine.
 When my daughter was a senior in high school, she was all I thought about.
-Between high school graduation and getting her ready for college, that’s all I had time for.”
+Between high school graduation and preparing for college, that’s all I had time for.”

 “You don’t have a college-age daughter!”
 Theresa gushed.

 Yazmin gave a sheepish smile.
 “Thanks, but I’m pushing forty.”

 “I wouldn’t have guessed over thirty,” I said, impressed.
 “What about Hailey?
 Does she have kids?”

 Yazmin tossed her head in a dismissive gesture.
 “She has one big kid.
 Her husband.”